upfordev/astro-arcxp-headless-news/README.md

 # Astro News Site with Server-Side Rendering

-A modern news site built with Astro and configured for server-side rendering on Netlify.
+A modern news site built with Astro and configured for server-side rendering on Cloudflare.
 This project uses the ArcXP Content API to fetch and display news articles.

 ![News Site Screenshot](https://github.com/withastro/astro/assets/2244813/a0a5533c-a856-4198-8470-2d67b1d7c554)